Rysekk/runner_gitlab/README.md

 ## Prerequisites

-- A home server accessible via SSH with:
+- A server/vm accessible via SSH with:
   - Docker installed
   - Ansible installed on the control machine
 - SSH key-based authentication or Ansible Vault for managing passwords